Travis Jankowski Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Orioles pitching staff last season ranked 25th in the big leagues.

-- The Orioles had a 3.97 team ERA that ranked 17th across all league pitching staffs.
+- The Orioles' 3.97 team ERA ranked 17th among all league pitching staffs.

-- Orioles pitchers combined to give up 171 total home runs last year (1.1 per game).
-That ranked 14th in baseball.
+- Orioles pitchers combined to give up 171 total home runs at a rate of 1.1 per game (14th in baseball).

 © 2023 Data Skrive.
 All rights reserved.